Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

-In Fig. \ref{fig:kappa_KVSporosity}, we show the apparent conductivity $\kappa$ and the viscosity $\mu$ as functions of porosity for new and previous MD simulations in metalattices \cite{Baowen2014} and 3D nanowire networks \cite{Termentzidis2018}, along with present and past experimental results in metalattices \cite{Dabo2020}, nanomeshes \cite{Heath2010}, and porous nanowires \cite{LinaYang2017}.
-Each system's geometric properties and resulting permeability are detailed in SI subsection 5C, while details on the new MD calculations can be found in SI section 6.
+In Fig. \ref{fig:kappa_KVSporosity}, we show the apparent conductivity $\kappa$ and the viscosity $\mu$ as functions of porosity for new and previous MD simulations in metalattices \cite{Baowen2014} and 3D nanowire networks \cite{Termentzidis2018}, along with present and past experimental results in metalattices \cite{Dabo2020}, nanomeshes \cite{Heath2010}, and porous nanowires \cite{LinaYang2017} (details in SI sections 5C and 6).
 The thermal conductivity $\kappa$ at a given porosity depends strongly on specific geometrical details such as pore size, shape and distribution.
 Conversely, the viscosity $\mu$ depends solely on porosity across all nanostructured systems in both experiments and MD simulations.
 More precisely, the viscosity scales as $(1-\phi)/\phi$, the ratio of the available to non-available volume for heat transport.
 Combining this universal scaling with Eqs. \eqref{interpretation_conductivity} and \eqref{permeability}, one obtains an analytical expression for the apparent thermal conductivity in nanostructured silicon systems with feature sizes far below the average bulk phonon MFP.